Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

-# System Design Example for SmartLynq+ HSDP
+# System Design Example for High-Speed Debug Port with SmartLynq+ Module

 ## Introduction
 This chapter guides you through building a system based on Versal devices that utilizes both the SmartLynq+ Module and High-Speed Debug Port (HSDP).
 It also demonstrates the steps to setup the SmartLynq+ Module and download a Linux image using either JTAG or High-Speed Debug Port.